tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 # EdgeRouter X and EdgeRouter X-SFP

-[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X. Tested on version 1.x of firmware, should work on 2.x as well.
+[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X. Firmware 2.x was used.

 To enter configuration mode, SSH into the ER-X and enter the command `configuration`.

 To apply the configuration use `commit` and then to save it permanently use `save`.

 Configurations can also be entered using the GUI found on port 80.
 Select `Config Tree` from menu.
 Tree is a hierarchical representation of the commands below.
 For example `set system hostname XXXX` would be `system` branch, `hostname` field, `XXX` would be the value.

 ## Configure hostname

 ```
 set system host-name SN1R1
 ```

 ## Configured DNS and NTP Server

 ```